 The essential conveyancing guide for remortgaging in 2018

-Conveyancing is the process involved in transferring the legal title of a property from one person to another.
+Conveyancing is the process of transferring the legal title of a property from one person to another.
 Although the title (ownership) of the property does not change hands, the extent of the lender's interest in the property, or even the lender itself, does.

-It is therefore necessary for a solicitor to check the title and legal standing of the property to ensure that it offers sufficient security for the lender, and to formally register the new interest.
+It is therefore necessary for a solicitor to check the title and legal standing of the property.
+This is to ensure that the property offers sufficient security for the lender, and to formally register the new interest.

-This article exlpains the remortgaging conveyancing process and offers tips on how you can save time and money when remortgaging.
+This article explains the remortgaging conveyancing process and offers tips on how you can save time and money when remortgaging.

 The remortgage conveyancing process

-Although you are not actually moving house when remortgaging, speed is still of the important as:
+Although you are not actually moving house when remortgaging, speed is still vitally important.
+This is because:

-- The sooner you complete, the sooner you benefit from the new interest rate. (it could save you one or 2 payments at your previous higher rate!)
+- The sooner you complete, the sooner you benefit from the new interest rate. (it could save you one or two payments at your previous higher rate!)

 - You release any equity sooner so if, for example, you are paying off other loans, a faster completion could help you avoid some more expensive interest payments.